Strength Training to Run Faster and Healthier

 If setting personal bests and running happy and healthy are priorities of yours, then fitting strength into your routine is a must.
 In as little as 15 minutes a few times a week, you will quickly notice improvements in your strength that translate directly into running.
 And if hitting the gym is absolutely not your thing, don’t sweat it because there are plenty of strength training exercises you can do without a gym.

-The bottom line is that any strength you do is better than nothing.
+The bottom line is that any strength work you do is better than nothing.

 By Chris Robertson.
 Robertson races competitively for Chicago’s Fleet Feet Nike Racing Team.
 He holds a marathon personal best of 2:24 and is the Beer Mile American Record holder (4:46).
 He is currently training with the goal of qualifying for the 2020 Olympic Trials Marathon and defending his 2017 Beer Mile World Title while working full-time as a Technology Consultant and pursuing additional entrepreneurial endeavors.